-The plot is set on a voyage of the RMS Titanic, and concerns the romance between a rich man's daughter Elizabeth, and a gypsy who calls himself Don Juan.
+The plot is set on a voyage of the RMS Titanic, and concerns the romance between a Duke's daughter, Elizabeth, and a Romani prince who calls himself Don Juan.
 Maltravers (called Baron Vandertilt in the dub of the sequel) is the unscrupulous owner of a whale hunting company, who wishes to own whaling rights of all seas owned by Elizabeth's father.
 He intends to marry Elizabeth, and then make her father to sign over all whaling rights to him.
-Oh, and then he intends to cover his tracks by sinking the Titanic ship afterwards.
-You know, because it wasn't depressing enough that it was an iceberg that did it.
+Oh, and then he intends to cover his tracks by sinking the Titanic afterwards.
 Talking mice, dogs and undersea animals make an appearance.

 Both films provide examples of the following tropes:

 - 2D Visuals, 3D Effects: CG models sometimes appear, most commonly seen during long-distance shots of the Titanic, but also elsewhere in the first film and ocean in the second.